Akron Contested Will Attorney

 The procedural law surrounding wills exists to ensure the integrity of the inheritance process.
 For this reason, violating certain provisions controlling will creation is penalized harshly.
 In many cases, failure to abide by procedural mandates and filing requirements can lead to the outright invalidation of a will.

 For example, if the will signing was not witnessed properly, the will may be ruled invalid.
 Unsigned wills are also common and commonly lead to wills being declared invalid.
 Without a contested will lawyer at the helm, these errors may go unnoticed.

 Whatever the reason for the contestation of the will, it is important to understand what is at stake during the process.
 Things you have always believed were yours to inherit may suddenly be at risk of going to someone else.

 You would never have to worry about these things in an ideal world.
 Unfortunately, issues arise that can threaten your future livelihood and the desires of the person who passed away.
 When they do, hiring an attorney is the optimal next step to preserving your interests.

-Our legal team at Slater & Zurz has a proven track record of successfully representing clients in the Akron area.
+Our legal team at Slater & Zurz have over 32 years’ experience in handling Probate litigation cases and a proven track record of successfully representing clients in the Akron and Summit count area.
 When you choose our firm to handle your legal affairs, you get the peace of mind that only an experienced law firm can provide.

 No one wants to deal with probate issues during their time of mourning.
-But when you work with a seasoned contested will attorney, they can handle the problems for you, giving you time to process your loss.
+But when you work with a seasoned probate litigation and Will attorney, they can handle the problems for you, giving you time to process your loss.

-No matter how simple or complex your situation may be, you deserve to have your financial and sentimental interests safeguarded by a professional who understands the risks involved in will contestation proceedings.
+No matter how simple or complex your situation may be, you deserve to have your financial and sentimental interests safeguarded by a professional who understands the risks involved in the Probate process & contestation proceedings.